 The accompanying scenery is beautifully filed.
 This showing rural America of the men’s trip between Los Angeles and New Orleans.
 There are a few landmarks including what looked like the Rockies and Sacred Mountain at sunset.
 The latter will be more than familiar to those who love the Western genre.

 The film plot at first seems confusing, with the effects of the drug use seen in Billy as he is seen to be paranoid and non-trusting, Wyatt appears more deep and philosophical.
 The script was apparently for the most part improvised.
-The film reportedly having the story expanded in an uncut version of many hours.
+The film reportedly has the story expanded in an uncut version of many hours.

 As we travel with the men on their journey, the film becomes an interesting statement confronting the changing attitudes of the time.
-This with a Fonda-planation of this culture as Wyatt educates George Hanson, a naive Southern boy of the lingo of this time.
+This with a Fonda-planation of this culture as Wyatt educates George Hanson, a naive Southern boy on the lingo of this time.
 He also introduces him to marijuana.
-This, in turn, educating those watching this film.
+This, in turn, educates those watching this film.
 For this reason, the film is more of a statement of those times.

 The film was interestingly shot and IMDb reports this was as passers-by and friends were recruited to do this job.
-This giving it an uneven, choppy feel to some parts of the storyline and is particularly seen in the later scene where LSD is taken.
+This gives it an uneven, choppy feel to some parts of the storyline and is particularly seen in the later scene where LSD is taken.
 This drug was not actually taken by the actors during filming.

 However, scenes with Jack Nicholson – who won an Oscar nomination for this role – taking marijuana next to the campfire were reportedly filmed with the three actors taking this substance.
 Sabotage News in an article about this film tells how Fonda and the other actors were stoned.
-Nicholson adding that;
+Nicholson added that;